Template syntax

 </time>

-Functions inside expressions are called every time a reactive component updates, so they should not have any side effects, such as changing data or triggering asynchronous operations.
+Be mindful that functions called within expressions run every time a reactive component updates.
+They should not produce side effects, such as altering data or triggering asynchronous operations.

 Attributes

-You can pass values to your components with attributes.
-These values can be static or dynamic, and the values can be anything: Strings, numbers, arrays and objects:
+You can pass values to your components using attributes.
+These values can be static or dynamic, and they can represent strings, numbers, arrays, or objects:

 <media title="Introduction to Nue"/>